thissop/qsoml/readme.md

     - [ ] Add weights
     - [ ] Make sure downsampling is working
     - [ ] Extra time?
 Other tasks (normalizing flow and custom loss function)

+**2/10/2025**
+- Got lots of progress, but having issue with ptxas, likely due to missing CUDA toolkit or incorrect GPU configuration.